 Everything online journalists need to protect their legal rights.
 This free resource culls from all Reporters Committee resources and includes exclusive content on digital media law issues.

-The Reporters Committee offers internships at its Arlington, Va., headquarters on a regular basis.
+The Reporters Committee offers internships at its Washington, D.C., headquarters on a regular basis.
 The work is challenging, but rewarding.
 Right from the start, interns write articles for our digital magazine and website, contribute to our booklets on specific legal topics, and conduct research for other special projects.

-Interns are called on to provide significant contributions to our publications and our legal work.
-Interns report and write on free press and media law issues for our quarterly digital magazine The News Media & The Law, website and guidebooks, and assist our staff and legal fellows in media law research.
+Interns are called on to provide significant contributions to our publications.
+Interns report and write on free press and media law issues for our quarterly digital magazine The News Media & The Law, website and guidebooks, and assist our staff and fellows in research.

 The Reporters Committee also provides its interns with regular opportunities to interact with working journalists, media lawyers and policymakers through seminars around Washington, D.C.
 Interns may attend congressional hearings, hear arguments in the U.S. Supreme Court or other federal appellate courts, and visit newsrooms and government agencies where they can learn firsthand about free-press issues.